Looking to list your PhD opportunities? Log in here.

 EPSRC DTP studentships are available to home and international students.
 Up to 30% of our cohort can comprise international students, once the limit has been reached, we are unable to make offers to international students.

-We are still accepting applications from international applicants.
+We are no longer accepting applications from international applicants.

 Cardiff University is committed to support students from a range of backgrounds and circumstances.
 Where needed, we will work with you to take into consideration reasonable project adaptations (for example to support caring responsibilities, disabilities, other significant personal circumstances) as well as flexible working and part‐time study requests, to enable greater access to a PhD.
 All our supervisors support us with this aim, so please feel comfortable in discussing further with the listed PhD project supervisor to see what is feasible.